cedars-sinai-genomics-core/Tier2_RNAseq_DE_pipeline/README.md

 ## Pathway Analysis

-We have upgraded our pathway analysis script to move away from [DAVID](https://david.ncifcrf.gov/) in favor of [ClusterProfileR](https://yulab-smu.top/clusterProfiler-book/), an R package that draws on other more frequently updated databases.
-ClusterProfileR is also more high throughput and will allow for gene set enrichment analysis in addition to our more standard GO and KEGG enrichment analyses.
+We have upgraded our pathway analysis  to move away from [DAVID](https://david.ncifcrf.gov/) and [GSEA](https://www.gsea-msigdb.org/gsea/index.jsp) in favor of [ClusterProfileR](https://yulab-smu.top/clusterProfiler-book/), an R package that draws on other more frequently updated databases and is also more high throughput.

-For project that were started before May 2021, please continue to use DAVID to ensure continuity with previous results.
-For all newer projects, use the ClusterProfileR analysis pipeline.
+For projects that were started before May 2021, please continue to use DAVID to ensure continuity with previous results.
+For all newer projects, use the ClusterProfileR analysis pipelines.

-### ClusterProfileR Pipeline
+### ClusterProfileR GO and KEGG Enrichment

 Currently, the ClusterProfileR pipeline can perform GO and KEGG enrichments from four species (human, mouse, rat, and dog).
 It was designed to take the any of the DEG lists from our standard RNAtier2 pipeline as inputs, but it can also operate on on csv file contained gene symbols in the first column.
 Note that this pathway analysis pipeline does not filter the input DEG list, so passing in the `_DEGs_all.csv` output is likely to produce noise results if there are many genes.